wilsonh1/ClubSignIn2/commands.md

     - Sign in key: `check [club id] key`

 ## Help
+- Send `clubs` for a list of club IDs.
-- Send `member help` for the list of member commands
+- Send `member help` for a list of member commands
-- Send `admin help` for the list of admin commands
+- Send `admin help` for a list of admin commands
 - Send `full help` for a link to this page